CSCI 1100 – Introduction to Computing (3)

 CSCI 1300 - Introduction to Computer Science (3)

-Prerequisites: Exit or exemption from all Learning Support and ESL requirements and MATH 1111 with a “C” or better
+Prerequisites: Exit or exemption from ENGL 0999 and all ESL requirements and MATH 1111 with a “C” or better

 This course provides an overview of selected major areas of current computing technology, organization and use.
 Topics surveyed include the history of computing, data representation and storage, hardware and software organization, communication technologies, ethical and social issues, and fundamental problem-solving and programming skills.
 Hands-on projects enhance and reinforce the ideas presented in class.
 This course is intended for computer science majors, as well as mathematics and science-based majors.
 Students may NOT receive credit for both CSCI 1100 and CSCI 1300.